-As TRACKER, the stolen vehicle recovery (SVR) expert, celebrates its 25th anniversary, it takes a look at the changing face of car crime since the business entered the UK market in 1993.
+As Tracker, the stolen vehicle recovery (SVR) expert, celebrates its 25th anniversary, it takes a look at the changing face of car crime since the business entered the UK market in 1993.
 Back in the days when the most common car security tip was to ensure the keys were removed from the ignition and that all doors, windows and the sunroof was locked, it was unknown just how advanced technology would become.

 The most significant trend in car crime over the past 25 years has been the dramatic increase in the threat of keyless car theft and relay attacks.
-In the last 10 years alone, TRACKER figures reveal that the number of cars stolen without using the owner’s keys has increased from 26% to 88%.
+In the last 10 years alone, Tracker figures reveal that the number of cars stolen without using the owner’s keys has increased from 26% to 88%.

-Clive Wain, Head of Police Liaison at TRACKER, reflects on how thieves have adapted their techniques over the past 25 years and how vehicle technology has played a huge part in this.
+Clive Wain, Head of Police Liaison at Tracker, reflects on how thieves have adapted their techniques over the past 25 years and how vehicle technology has played a huge part in this.

-There have been 25,911 vehicle recoveries to date.
+- There have been 25,911 vehicle recoveries to date.

-TRACKER has recovered a total of £545 million worth of stolen vehicles.
+- Tracker has recovered a total of £545 million worth of stolen vehicles.

-The fastest recovery was a Mercedes-Benz C63 AMG recovered in under 20 mins
+- The fastest recovery was a Mercedes-Benz C63 AMG recovered in under 20 minutes.

-A total of 2,706 arrests have been made as a result of stolen TRACKER fitted vehicles being recovered.
+- A total of 2,706 arrests have been made as a result of stolen Tracker fitted vehicles being recovered.